irit2607/irit2607/README.md

 - 📚 Learning new things, self driven, hard working and friendly.

-- ❤️ I love to design prototypes and to build websites.
+- ❤️ I love to design websites.

 - 💬 Ask me about Frontend web development